D4dx-backend/ward-management/ward-management-system/CLUSTER_SYNC_FIX_SUMMARY.md

 5. 35 Name (Cluster #35)
 6. 36 Name (Cluster #36)

-But only 3 clusters were showing in the survey cluster visit page.
+But only 3 clusters were showing in the survey House Visit page.

 ## Root Cause
 The issue was that the DockerSurvey document was created once with the clusters that existed at that time (3 clusters).
 When new clusters were added later, the survey document was not updated to include the new clusters.

-The docker survey API only created cluster visits when `!survey` (no survey exists), but if a survey already existed, it would return the old data without checking for new clusters.
+The docker survey API only created House Visits when `!survey` (no survey exists), but if a survey already existed, it would return the old data without checking for new clusters.

 ## Solution Implemented